layerml/onboarding-project/tutorial4/README.md

 Here is the list of possible ways you have in mind improving your model:
-- Model parameter change: Make a change in the model parameters without any changes on the features
+- **Parameter change**: Make a change in the model parameters without any changes on the features
   - You have been using the Gradient Boosting Classifier from Sklearn for this problem.
   You are wondering what if a change in the model parameters will make a positive impact on the model performance.
   - You would like to try a different value for the `max_depth` parameter of the model.

-- Model data change: Make use of another featureset without any changes on the model parameters
+- **Data change**: Make use of another featureset without any changes on the model parameters
   - You have a new featureset now: `order_features_high_level`, since the last time you trained this model.
   - Let's try a new set of features which mixes the features from the `order_features` as well as the `order_high_level_features` featuresets.